LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/wrap-up.rst

    skills and techniques.
 When you find an interesting topic on the Angular site, feel free to Google that topic and explore how other coders explain how to use it.

+Two Topics to Consider
+^^^^^^^^^^^^^^^^^^^^^^^

+In this chapter, we discussed *one-way* data binding.
+As the name suggests, *two-way* binding exits as well.
+We chose not to explore this idea because one-way tasks are more flexible and more frequently used.
+However, two-way binding can come in handy if you want data from an ``input`` element to automatically change a variable in the ``.ts`` file.

+A much larger idea involves passing data between different components in the same template.
+Passing data from a parent component to its children, from a child to the parent, or between children is VERY useful.
+Unfortunately, that topic is beyond the scope of these lessons.

+Try Googling "Passing data between Angular components", and explore several of the most recent results.
+Find one that best suits your learning style, and then create a simple template that includes parent-child communication.
+Also, the *Tour of Heros* tutorial uses component to component communication.

+If your future coding job involves Angular, you will most likely need to learn the skill.